casualGamer-dev/Nuon/doc/HACKING/CircuitPaddingDevelopment.md

 ## 2. Creating New Padding Machines

-This section explains how to use the existing mechanisms in Tor to define a new circuit padding machine.
-We assume here that you know C, and are at least somewhat familiar with Tor development.
-For more information on Tor development in general, see the other files in doc/HACKING/ in a recent Tor distribution.
+This section explains how to use the existing mechanisms in Nuon to define a new circuit padding machine.
+We assume here that you know C, and are at least somewhat familiar with Nuon development.
+For more information on Nuon development in general, see the other files in doc/HACKING/ in a recent Nuon distribution.

 Again, if you prefer to learn by example, you may want to skip to either the